Austrian Alps

 The next day we had only a couple of kilometres to the Salzachöfen – a gorge of the river Salzach.

-entrence to the gorge
+Entrance to the gorge

 looking into the gorge

-the water washed its way into the stone for millions of years
+The water washed its way into the stone for millions of years

-After visiting this impressive gorge we drove up into the mountains and past the Wilder Kaiser -„wild or fierce emperor“ – a limestone mountain range in the northern alps with impressive views.
+After visiting this impressive gorge, we drove up into the mountains and past the Wilder Kaiser -„wild or fierce emperor“ – a limestone mountain range in the northern alps with impressive views.

-In the evening we reached Kramsach and the Reintaler Lake where we stayed at the Seehof Camping for some days.
+In the evening, we reached Kramsach and the Reintaler Lake where we stayed at the Seehof Camping for some days.

 The first day we visited the Tyrolean Museum Village next to the camping.
-The buildings which were brought there are very old and it was very interesting to see how people lived in the past.
+The buildings which were brought there, are very old and it was very interesting to see how people lived in the past.

-Soldier watching the entrance of a tyrolean farm house of the 17th century
+Soldier watching the entrance of a Tyrolean farm house of the 17th century

-lake Reinthal near Kramsach
+Lake Reinthal near Kramsach

-I went for a tour with the bike and hiked to a nearby lake in the mountains – Berglsteinersee.
+Cordy went for a tour with the bike and hiked to a nearby lake in the mountains – Berglsteinersee.

 Berglsteiner Lake

-When Edi was back we hiked through the Tiefenbachklamm, another gorge nearby.
+When Edi was back, we hiked through the Tiefenbachklamm, another gorge nearby.

 Tiefenbachklamm

-From the entrance you follow the river for 1,5 hours until the valley widens again and you reach a mountain hut.
+From the entrance, you follow the river for 1,5 hours until the valley widens again and you reach a mountain hut.

-finally the hut
+Finally the hut

 The speciality there is Prügeltorte – a sweet dish you should try – sorry we forgot to take a picture 🙁

-After a stop at the supermarket we drove up to the Achensee where we stayed at Camping Wimmer directly at the lake.
+After a stop at the supermarket, we drove up to the Achensee where we stayed at Camping Wimmer directly at the lake.
 There is a route along the lake to hike or cycle.
 We explored our surrounding and cycled to Pertisau with big hotels along the lake.
 We stopped at Hotel zur Post and enjoyed a drink directly at the lake.

-view to Achensee and Pertisau
+View over Achensee and Pertisau

 1st stop at the waterfall

-nice views while hiking up to Dalfaz Alm
+Nice views while hiking up to Dalfaz Alm

 Dalfaz Alm

-On the way down it got cloudy again and we heard thunder in the distance but managed to change into swimsuits and jump into the lake for a refreshing swim before the rain started.
+On the way down, it got cloudy again and we heard thunder in the distance, but managed to change into swimsuits and jump into the lake for a refreshing swim before the rain started.

 The next morning we took the bikes to explore the lake to the north before we left the camping and drove down to the Inn valley and the Tratzberg Castle.